yuanbo-peng/yuanbo-peng.github.io/_posts/2022-06-01-OneScanner-App.md

 ### Privacy Policy for OneScanner

 OneScanner asks you to give the Screen Recording Permission.
 OneScanner uses this permission to take a screenshot of user-selected area and then extract the text from the screenshot whenever the feature of 'OCR from Screenshot' is triggered by the user.
-OneScanner processes all data and operations locally, and does not share data from users to any thired parties.
+OneScanner processes all data and operations locally, and does not share data from users to any third parties.